SMARTlab-Purdue/smart_mbot_ws/README.md

 ![GitHub markdown](https://github.com/SMARTlab-Purdue/SMARTmBOT/blob/main/media/wiki/SMARTmBOT_GitHub.jpg)

-This repository is to introduce how to use Robot Operating System 2 (ROS2) on Raspberry pi 4 installed Ubuntu 20.04 LTS server version.
-The main goal of this project is to build a new opensource mobile robot platform, called SMARTmBOT.
-The SMARTmBOT is for studying multi-robot algorithms, so it has differential wheels, 8-ToF sensors, 2-line sensors, and a pi-camera.
+This repository is a ROS2 workspace for the [SMARTmBOT](https://github.com/SMARTlab-Purdue/SMARTmBOT).
+If you want to know more details about the SMARTmBOT, please visit our offical github page; [https://github.com/SMARTlab-Purdue/SMARTmBOT](https://github.com/SMARTlab-Purdue/SMARTmBOT)

-We believe that you can easily develop the mobile robot platform if you carefully follow the tutorials.
-If you have issues and find errors, please let us know.
-We will update it as soon as possible.
+And if you have any questions or found issues on this repostiory, please let me know.
+We will fix and update them as soon as possible.